rust-lang/book/second-edition/src/ch17-01-what-is-oo.md

 `average` method returns the value in the `average` field, allowing external code to read the `average` but not modify it.

-Because we’ve encapsulated the implementation details of `AveragedCollection`, we can easily change aspects, such as the data structure, in the future.
+Because we’ve encapsulated the implementation details of the struct `AveragedCollection`, we can easily change aspects, such as the data structure, in the future.
 For instance, we could use a `HashSet` instead of a `Vec` for the `list` field.
 As long as the signatures of the `add`, `remove`, and `average` public methods stay the same, code using `AveragedCollection` wouldn’t need to change.
-If we made `list` public instead, this wouldn’t necessarily be the case: `HashSet` and `Vec` have different methods for adding and removing items, so the external code would likely have to change if it was modifying `list` directly.
+If we made `list` public instead, this wouldn’t necessarily be the case: `HashSet` and `Vec` have different methods for adding and removing items, so the external code would likely have to change if it were modifying `list` directly.

 If encapsulation is a required aspect for a language to be considered object oriented, then Rust meets that requirement.
 The option to use `pub` or not for